Lonero-Team/Lonero-Community/docs/Decentralized Internet Docs/Main Installation Methods.rst

    sudo ln -s /var/lib/snapd/snap /snap sudo snap install decentralized-internet --edge

-**For Installing on**\ `DigitalOcean`_ *Please keep in mind as of the time of writing this, our SDK is not yet live on the DigialOcean Marketplace*
+**For Installing on** `DigitalOcean`_

+*Please keep in mind as of the time of writing this, our SDK is not yet live on the DigialOcean Marketplace*

+**First Step:** \
-**First Step:** In order to install via one click app, (When available), click the "Create Droplet Button" via the `Marketplace`_ page.
+In order to install via one click app, (When available), click the "Create Droplet Button" via the `Marketplace`_ page.

+**Second Step:** \
-**Second Step:** In regards to usage, I recommend reading our SDK's generic usage guide `that is here`_.
+In regards to usage, I recommend reading our SDK's generic usage guide `that is here`_.
 The same instructions apply to droplets.

+**Configurations:** \
-**Configurations:** For ease of simplicity, I recommend installing the `Slap IDE`_ over VIM or GNU Nano.
+For ease of simplicity, I recommend installing the `Slap IDE`_ over VIM or GNU Nano.
 ``curl -sL https://raw.githubusercontent.com/slap-editor/slap/master/install.sh | sh``
 Also keep in mind if you decide to use slap, it utilizes Node.js so make sure you have the latest version installed:
-``sudo npm install -g slap@latest`` You can now run the Slap commands seen `at their repo`_, for editing code files.
+``sudo npm install -g slap@latest`` \
+You can now run the Slap commandsseen `at their repo`_, for editing code files.
 For HaXe, I recommend you do the default PPA Ubuntu Installation:

 ::